kublermdk/BlackBox-Plus/README.md

 This will call the BlackBox API and create links so you can download the financial and stock footage data as CSV or JSON files.
 The CSV files can be opened up in a spreadsheet app, Google Docs, etc...

-Because this makes multiple requests to the BlackBox API thus adding load to their servers, it's recommended you don't abuse this.
-That is, don't run it 10x an hour.
+Because this makes multiple requests to the BlackBox API thus adding load to their servers, it's recommended you don't abuse this. e.g Don't use it 10x an hour.

 ## Initial Keywording